tus/tus.io/src/pages/faq.md

 ---
 layout: ../layouts/markdown.astro
 title: FAQ
+description:
-description: "Find answers to your questions about Tus.
-Get insights on how Tus facilitates reliable file uploads and learn tips for integration into your projects."
+  'Find answers to your questions about Tus.
+Get insights on how Tus facilitates reliable file uploads and learn tips for integration into your projects.'
 permalink: /faq
 redirect_from: /guide
 comments: true